-• \$25,000 for single individuals and married individuals filing a joint return for the tax year.

-• \$12,500 for married individuals who file separate returns for the tax year and who lived apart at all times during the tax year.

-• \$25,000 for an qualified estate reduced by the special allowance for which the surviving spouse qualified.
+- \$25,000 for single individuals and married individuals filing a joint return for the tax year. - \$12,500 for married individuals who file separate returns for the tax year and lived apart from their spouses at all times during the tax year. - \$25,000 for a qualifying estate reduced by the special allowance for which the surviving spouse qualified.